evo-lua/evo-lua.github.io/docs/how-to-guides/unit-testing.md

 ## Writing Unit Tests

-Inside the files passed to the `run` method, you can implement your test code as a regular Lua program.
+Inside the files passed to the `startTestRunner` method, you can implement your test code as a regular Lua program.
 The test runner will simply execute it and make sure all tests pass, reporting failures as soon as they pop up.

 ### Passing and Failing Tests